The BBC Micro is the name of the system developed by Acorn Computers badged with the BBC moniker as part of the BBC’s computer litera

 Most will remember educational games such as Granny’s Garden.
 Still, the BBC Micro also offered excellent versions of popular games such as Elite, which ran wonderfully on the due to its strong MOS CPU.

-In this article, we look at the best BBC Micro emulators available in 2023.
+In this article, we look at the best BBC Micro emulators available.

 Best BBC Micro Emulator For PC, Mac & Linux

 The best BBC Micro emulator for PC, Mac & Linux is BeebEm.
 BeebEm emulates the BBC Micro and Master 128 computers, allowing you to use the wide range of software developed for both ranges of BBC computers.

 BeebEm has been around since 1994, developed by David Gilbert.
 It is freeware and its source code is available under a GPL licence resulting in other people carrying on its active development over the years across a number of systems.